Lake Vostok: United Kingdom and United States

 Microbiologist David Pearce of the University of Northumbria in Newcastle, UK, stated that the DNA could simply be contamination from the drilling process, and not representative of Lake Vostok itself.
 The old ice cores were drilled in the 1990s to look for evidence of past climates buried in the ice, rather than for life, so the drilling equipment was not sterilized.
 Also Sergey Bulat, a Lake Vostok expert at the Petersburg Nuclear Physics Institute in Gatchina, Russia, doubts that any of the cells or DNA fragments in the samples would belong to organisms that might actually exist in the lake.
 He says that it is very probable that the samples are heavily contaminated with tissue and microbes from the outside world.
+The possibility of contamination has been refuted by Scott Rogers.

-The contamination possibility has been refuted by Scott Rogers, because the control measures were rigorous, and the combinations of organisms found in each of the ice samples were consistent with organisms living in a cold lake and ice (including a sequence from an Antarctic rock cod), and were inconsistent with contamination introduced while sampling or from the lab procedures.
-Also, all of the lab procedures were performed in parallel with ice samples from Lake Erie, and the two resulting data sets were completely different.
-The Lake Erie sample exhibited many signals of human habitation, while the Lake Vostok ice samples exhibited no signals of human habitation.
-The Lake Erie sample also had an almost completely different profile of bacterial and eukaryotic phyla.
+In 2020, Colby Gura and Scott Rogers extended their study of Lake Vostok accretion ice, as well as the basal ice flowing into the lake.
+They found that the basal ice contained an almost completely different community of organisms compared to those found in the lake accretion ice, indicating that they signified two completely different ecosystems.
+Additional bacteria and eukaryotes were reported.
+The highest diversity of organisms in the lake ice was significantly associated (p<0.05) with higher concentrations of ions and amino acids.
+The 2020 study again found the presence of bacteria that inhabit fish intestines and a molecular sequence closest to a rock cod common along the coast of Antarctica, Notothenia coriiceps, which produces antifreeze proteins.